Rural Mindshift

 FRI PublicationsExpert CommentsNews and mass-mediaOther publicationsEvents

-Ana-Maria is Assistant Manager at the Făgăraș Research Institute.
-Also, she is a student at the Department for Biotechnical Systems Engineering, Faculty for Environmental Protection, University of Oradea.
-Ana-Maria considers that community engagement is an important part of one’s lifestyle, therefore, she is supporting the activity of the Țara Făgărașului Community Foundation and is a member of Carpati.org.
-Ana-Maria believes that what others do, and their actions, influence us all, therefore it is important that we create and collaborate, as we are sharing life experiences every day.
-Ana-Maria is passionate about exploring new places and sports, such as endurance biking, swimming, hiking, and gastronomy.
+Since the beginning of her career, she has been an active participant in the community while supporting the activity of the Institute and the Țara Făgărașului Community Foundation.
+She holds a BA in Biotechnical Systems Engineering and an MA in Environmental Engineering.
+Ana-Maria considers that community engagement is an important part of one’s life, therefore, it is important that we create and collaborate, as we are sharing life experiences every day.
+Ana-Maria is passionate about exploring new places and sports, such as endurance biking, swimming, and hiking.

 FRI PublicationsExpert CommentsNews and mass-mediaOther publicationsEvents